COMBINING SPECIALITIES

 The procedure involves temporarily inserting and inflating a tiny balloon (angioplasty) into the clogged artery to widen the area so that blood can flow freely to your brain.

 Carotid angioplasty is often combined with another procedure called stenting.
 Stenting involves placing a small metal coil (stent) in the clogged artery.
 The stent helps prop the artery open and decreases the chance of it narrowing again.
-Post procedure, the patient is usually prescribed blood thinners or antiplatelet medicines for at least six months or longer to prevent blockage of the stent.
+Post-procedure, the patient is usually prescribed blood thinners or antiplatelet medicines for at least six months or longer to prevent blockage of the stent.

 Done by Dr Nishant Aditya, an interventional neuroradiologist.

-E. CHEMICAL ANGIOPLASTY FOR VASOSPASM
+e)CHEMICAL ANGIOPLASTY FOR VASOSPASM

 Cerebral vasospasm—the narrowing of the cerebral arteries after SAH—is a common complication that occurs in up to 70% of patients.
 Cerebral vasospasm may be present in some patients even in the first 24 hours of the precipitating event but more frequently begins 3 to 4 days after an aneurysm rupture, reaching a peak after 7 to 10 days and resolving spontaneously after 21 days.

-After IA Nimodepine
+After IA Nimodipine

-Post-traumatic carotid-cavernous fistulas are due to a tear in the wall of the cavernous carotid artery, leading to shunting of blood into the cavernous sinus.
-These are generally high-flow fistula and rarely resolve spontaneously.
+Post-traumatic carotid-cavernous fistulas are due to a tear in the wall of the cavernous carotid artery, leading to the shunting of blood into the cavernous sinus.
+These are generally high-flow fistulas and rarely resolve spontaneously.
 There is severe conjunctival congestion, haemorrhagic chemosis, ptosis (drooping of the eyelid), and pulsatile proptosis (bulging of the eyeball) accompanied by a whistling sound.
 If not treated promptly, it can cause loss of vision.

 Fistula or abnormal communication